jMetal/TM-MSAligner/README.md

 ```

 * dataDirectory: The path of the data directory.
 This directory must contain two components.
 First, the file with the TMPs sequences and the topology prediction information, called `problemName_predicted_topologies.3line` (See how generate this file in above section).
-And second, the Pre-Computed alignments files in FASTA format (`.fasta` extension) performed by state-of-the-art of MSA software, See details how to generate them in the section below.
+And second, the Pre-Computed alignments files in FASTA format (`.fasta` extension) performed by state-of-the-art of MSA software.
 These pre-computed alignments are used to generate the Initial population of the algorithm.
 The algorithm search files with extension `.fasta` and add to the list.
+See details how to generate them in the above section.
 * problemName: Name of the custom TMP Sequences dataset.
 * NumberOfEvaluations: Number of the maximun evaluations of the algorithm.
 * PopulationSize: Size of the population of the algorithm.